Using FireShot Pro

 — Text and Shape tool: allows you to highlight the fragment using Rectangular or Elliptical shape and annotate it.
 This tool is useful when you want to apply annotation to the fragment of your capture and you want to specify the boundaries applied to your annotation.

 — Text and Freeform Drawing tool: allows you to create freeform drawings and attach text messages to them.
-It's useful when you want to create unique / custom made objects.
+It's useful when you want to create unique / custom made objects.— Text and Line tool: allows creating a pointer with text description.
+It is useful when you want to quickly point at something.

 — Text tool: provides a text box for simple annotation.
 It is useful when you want to simply leave a comment.